-To be in satisfactory academic standing at Delaware Tech, students must meet the minimum CUM GPA for the number of credits attempted.
+The table below represents the Minimum Cumulative Grade Point Average for total credits attempted needed to be in Satisfactory Academic Standing at Delaware Tech.
 The CUM GPA is calculated using all courses taken.
 Official withdrawal from courses (W grades) are not counted in the GPA calculation.